vvvv/The-Gray-Book/reference/libraries/3d/texturefx.md

 | Attribute | Description
 |---|---|
 | Category | If not specified, the node will show up under `Stride\Textures`.
 Specifying a category allows you to put the node in a subcategory from there.
+Use `:` to define a new root category (e.g. `:My.Category`).
 Also [aspects](../extending/aspects.md) can be added among the category here, like e.g. Filter.Experimental
 | Summary | A short info that shows up as tooltip on the node in the NodeBrowser and when hovered in a patch.
 | Remarks | Additional info regarding the node visible on the tooltip in the patch.
 | Tags | A list of search terms (separated by space, not comma!) the node should be found with, when typed in the NodeBrowser.